AdaCore/training_material/courses/fundamentals_of_ada/065_type_derivation.rst

      type Parent is range 1 ..
 10;
      procedure Prim (V : Parent);
-     type Child is new Parent;  -- Freeze procedure Not_A_Primitive (V : Parent);
+     type Child is new Parent;  -- Freeze Parent procedure Not_A_Primitive (V : Parent);
      C : Child;
      ...